LiamRandall/wasm-vs-native/README.md

 Inspired by the growing power of the WebAssembly Component Model and the promise of portable, secure compute everywhere.

-Built with ❤️ by developers who believe in sandboxing-by-default.
+Built with ❤️ at Cosmonic where we believe in sandboxing-by-default.

 > PRs welcome!